Power Quality and Generators - Part 10: Generators and the 2005 NEC

 This change, if fully enforced, could require the emergency or legally required standby electrical distribution system to incorporate expensive ANSI-rated electronic power breakers with the instantaneous portion of the time current curve turned off and switchgear construction, the use of zone interlocking or fused distribution.
 This course of action could add a lot of expense, especially to smaller, less critical electrical distribution systems.

-1. Where the alternate source has adequate capacity to handle all connected loads.
-2. Where automatic selective, load pickup and load shedding is provided that will ensure adequate power to the legally required standby circuits.
+- Where automatic selective, load pickup and load shedding is provided that will ensure adequate power to the legally required standby circuits.

-Comment: This section in the 2002 NEC only indicated that load shedding and pickup would be provided as needed to ensure that the power source has the capacity for the legally required circuits.
+Analysis: This section in the 2002 NEC only indicated that load shedding and pickup would be provided as needed to ensure that the power source has the capacity for the legally required circuits.
 This section for legally required standby systems, similar to Section 701.5 (B) above for emergency systems, clarifies that a load shedding and load pickup system is only required if the alternative source does not have the capacity to pickup all of the connected loads.
 When determining if a load shedding scenario is required, I think it is prudent to evaluate potential future loads.

 2005 - NEC Section 701.11: Fuel-Cell System.
 Fuel-cell systems used as a source of power for legally required systems shall be of suitable rating and capacity to supply and maintain the total load for not less than 2 hours of full demand operation.